codewithkyle/homebrew-dnd-classes/gunsmith-engineer-class.md

 ## Energy

-At 2nd level, you gain 2 Energy, a personal expendable pool of points with an amount equal to your Engineer level.
+At the 2nd level, you gain 2 Energy, a personal expendable pool of points with an amount equal to your Engineer level.
 You regain 1d6 Energy during a short rest and fully regain it during a long rest.
 1 Energy point is expended when modifying a firearm's attachment.
 Energy points can be expended when creating schematics to reduce the time.

 ## Ability Score Improvement

-When you reach the 4th level and again at the 8th, 12th, 16th, and 19th level you can increase any ability score by 1 point.
+When you reach the 4th level and again at the 8th, 12th, 16th, and 19th level you can increase any ability score by 2 points or you can increase two ability scores by 1 point each.
 As normal, you can't increase an ability score above 20 points.

 ## Academic Literacy

-At the 3rd level you choose two intelligence-based skills.
+At the 6th level, you choose two intelligence-based skills.
 As an alternative, you could choose one intelligence-based skill and one set of tools you're not proficient in.

 ## Forging Expertise